- Course content

 The entry requirements for the MSc Financial Mathematics are as follows:

-- Previous degree must be in a highly quantitative subject such as mathematics, physics or engineering, having covered areas such as calculus, statistics, probability theory and linear algebra
+- Your academic background should be in a highly quantitative subject such as mathematics, physics, engineering, economics or computer science and having covered areas such as statistics, linear algebra and calculus

 You may be requested to provide a syllabus of specific modules undertaken during your studies as part of the assessment process.
 This is not required at the point of submitting an application and will be requested directly by the admissions team only if required as part of the assessment.